Benefits of Sunlight: How To Get More No Matter Where You Live!

 The Benefits of Sunlight

-But besides just giving us a warm glow, sunshine has a myriad of health benefits that often go overlooked.
+We all know that sunlight inherently makes us feel better.
+But besides just giving us a warm glow, sunshine has many health benefits that often go overlooked.

+UV rays get a bad rap for obvious reasons.
 Skin cancer is one major detriment to too much sun exposure.

 UV radiation (UVR) is broken down into UVA and UVB rays.
 UVA radiation (95–97% of the UVR that reaches Earth’s surface) penetrates deep into the skin, where it can contribute to skin cancer indirectly by damaging DNA.
 UVB radiation is what causes sunburn.

+This also leads to direct DNA damage and promotes skin cancers.
 In addition, too much UVR can damage collagen, destroy vitamin A in the skin, and accelerate skin aging.

 However, studies have found that the benefits of sunlight may actually outweigh the risks when you have an appropriate and safe amount of sun exposure.